History of Mauritius: Indenture system

+The opening of the Suez Canal in 1869 reduced the number of ships transiting via Mauritius.
+This had a detrimental impact on the local economy.
 Conflicts arose between the Indian community (mostly sugarcane labourers) and the Franco-Mauritians in the 1920s, leading to several – mainly Indian – deaths.
 Following this, the Mauritius Labour Party was founded in 1936 by Maurice Curé to safeguard the interest of the labourers.
 Curé was succeeded a year later by Emmanuel Anquetil who tried to gain the support of the port workers.
 After his death, Guy Rozemont took over the leadership of the party.

+The Mauritius Territorial Force (MTF), a British Colonial Auxiliary Forces formation consisting of infantry and coastal artillery units, was created in 1934.
+During World War II, thousands of Mauritians voluntarily joined or were conscripted into the British Armed Forces, MTF, Special Operations Executive and Free French Forces, along with military and civilian labour roles.
+Mauritius was an important base for cable and wireless signals intelligence as well as a base to counter the activities of Imperial Japanese Navy submarines and the Kriegsmarines Monsun Gruppe.
-The Mauritius Territorial Force, comprising coastal artillery and infantry formations was created in 1934.
-Due to the escalation of the Second World War, the force expanded to comprise two battalions.
-It was renamed the Mauritius Regiment in 1943.

-During the World War II, thousands of Mauritians volunteered or were conscripted as military labourers, construction workers or infantry soldiers.
-Many served in the Royal Pioneer Corps in the Middle East and Southern Europe.
-Several Franco-Mauritians were killed while serving as agents of the Special Operations Executive, regular British forces or the Free French Forces.
-In December 1943, the 1000-strong Mauritius Regiment mutinied on Madagascar when the soldiers felt betrayed for being sent abroad, as they had enlisted for service only in Mauritius.
+As a result of the war, the MTF was expanded to comprise two battalions, and was renamed the Mauritius Regiment in 1943.
+A number of Mauritians served in the British Army's Royal Pioneer Corps, seeing action in the North African and Italian campaigns.
+In December 1943, the 1,000-strong Mauritius Regiment mutinied in Madagascar as a result of anger over the regiment being sent abroad, as its members had enlisted for service only in Mauritius.
+During the war, more than 1,500 Central European Jews who were denied entry to Mandatory Palestine in 1940 were detained in Beau Bassin until 1945.

-Mauritius was an important base for cable and wireless information gathering as well as a base to counter the activities of Japanese submarines and the German Monsoon Group.

-More than 1500 Central European jews were denied entry to Palestine in 1940 by the British and instead detained in Beau Bassin until 1945.

 Elections in August 1948 for the newly created Legislative Council (under the revised 1947 Constitution) marked Mauritius's first steps toward self-rule.
 It was the first time that women were represented and a significant number of Indo-Mauritians and Creoles were elected.
 The previous Council of Government was replaced by the new Legislative Council composed of 19 elected members, 12 members nominated by the Governor and 3 ex-officio members.
 The first sitting of the Legislative Council took place on 1 September 1948.